sozu/py-dhampyr/README.md

 assert d.e == E.E2
 ```

-The `Converter` for `b` is declared with a callable object created by `functools.partial` with freezed arguments `base = 2`.
-Input value for `b` is considered as a string of binary number and converted to an integer value.
-If this `Converter` fails, the corresponding `ValidationError` has `kwargs` attribute which is a dictionary holding key value pairs of freezed keyword arguments, that is, `{"base": 2}`.

-`c` uses a tuple of a string and a function as the specifier of `Converter`.
-This style sets the name of the `Converter` with the string explicitly.
-By default, the name of the `Converter` is set to the value of `__name__` attribute of the function, that is why the name of the `Converter` specified by `int` is `int`.
-Although this default naming strategy works fine for normal functions, it is not suitable for the use of lambda expression.
-The tuple style specifier should be used in such cases to handle error correctly.

-`Converter` for `d` is specified by a set of another validatable type `D`.
-This style declares the nested validation on the attribute, that is, the input for `d` is also a dictionary like object and the attribute `d` should be assigned with `D`'s instance obtained as a result of validation scheme for `D`.

-On `e`, `Converter` is specified by `Enum` type.
-Input value for `e` is converted to `E` by its name, that is, `lambda x: E[x]` is the equivalent function.
+Freezed arguments of `partial` function (for `b`, `base = 2`) are passed to error object when the converter fails.
+They can be obtained via `args` or `kwargs` attribute of `ValidationFailure`.
+They are for example needed to construct error message.

+Tuple style shown at `c` is available to give an explicit name to a `Converter`, especially for the case using lambda expression.

+`Enum` type is also a type but it is treated in another way.
+The `Converter` invokes `__getitem__` class method to find an enum value by its name.
+Be sure that this method is case sensitive.

-Additionally, by enclosing the specifier with `[]`, `Converter` considers the input as iterable values and applies converting function to each value in them.
+As described in composite validation section, enclosing the specifier with `[]` let `Converter` consider input as iterable values and convert each value respectively.
 Next code will let you understand this behavior easily.

 ```
 class C: